Notice a few damp spots in your living room or kitchen walls?

 A. Clean The Gutters

-Hidden wall leaks are found mostly when they begin to show on the wall as damp patches.
-But you can prevent such occurrences by following a few practices like keeping gutters clean.
+Hidden leaks are most often found when they appear on the wall as damp patches.
+However, you can prevent such occurrences by following a few practices, like keeping gutters clean.
 If your area has been hit by heavy rainfall, make it a point to clear the rain gutters the very next day.

 B. Check The Roof Periodically

-Also, keep checking the roof and window weep holes for signs of leakage.
-Since these parts are visible from the outside, any cracks or dents are readily recognisable.
-Another thing you can do is upgrade the home insulation.
+Also, check the roof and window weep holes for signs of leakage.
+Since these parts are visible outside, cracks or dents are readily recognisable.
+You can also upgrade the home insulation.

 C. Upgrade The Insulation